If you work for a restaurant in the state of New Mexico, you’ve probably heard of something called the New Mexico food handlers permit.

 Most New Mexico food safety courses allow you to take the quiz twice.
 In fact, training providers like ServSafe allows you to take the quiz over as many time as you’d like until you pass.

 Also, be sure to take advantage of our practice exams we provided in the section below. (practice makes perfect!)

 How much does the New Mexico Food Handlers Card cost?

 Online food safety courses in New Mexico range anywhere between $5-15.
 If you’re about to take a food safety course that costs more than $15, we strongly urge you to reconsider as there are cheaper course options available online.

 New Mexico Food Handlers Practice Tests

 For your convenience, we’ve put together the top New Mexico food handlers card practice tests.
-We’ve heard from many sources that these tests nearly replicate the questions that you’ll be receiving on the final exam!
+Often, these practice tests are almost identical to the real test you will have to take:

-Is Your Texas Food Handlers Card Expired or Lost?
+Is Your Texas Food Handlers Permit Expired or Lost?

 In New Mexico, your food handlers card is valid up to the expiration date listed on the final certificate given (usually 3 years).
-In order to renew your NM food handlers card, you will have to sign up for another state-approved food safety course and pass their test all over again!
+In order to renew your permit, you will have to sign up for another state-approved food safety course and pass their test all over again!
 This ensures that everyone in the state is stays up to date with proper food safety procedures.